mafifafm/pxt-microbit/docs/test/courses/csintro/finalproject/project [classroom].md

 You also need to create a written final narrative to accompany your code.

-You have worked for the past three weeks to propose, design, and test an original micro:bit independent project.
+You have worked for the past three weeks to propose, design, and test an original Ragga independent project.
 I am looking for an honest, accurate assessment of your work over this time.

 Please go back and read through all of your Work Logs, Records of Thinking, Beta Testing feedback, and any notes from teacher conferences.